Site logo

 GROWTH

-$25M raised through the GCWCC
+$25M raised through the Government of Canada Workplace Charitable Campaign

 Federal public service employees and retirees stepped forward with remarkable generosity in 2025, supporting UWCs, HealthPartners, and over 6,000 registered Canadian charities.